Tinkerforge/doc/en/source/Hardware/Bricklets/Line.rst

 The reflectivity value can be used to detect and follow lines (e.g. a black line has a different reflectivity then a white background).
-The Line Bricklet can also be used to measure the distance to a surface, since the reflectivity decreases with increased distance.
+The Line Bricklet can also be used to measure the distance to a surface, since the received light decreases with increased distance.

 Technical Specifications